LORNeer/MC-Server-Rules/README.md

 ## 3. Village "RP"

 ## 4. Minecraft Gamerules
-These following minecraft properties/gamerules will be changed.
+These following minecraft gamerules will be changed.

 4.1 playersSleepingPercentage = 30